kristopolous/skype-search/README.md

 Here's an example:
 <img src=http://i.imgur.com/mVPUhxr.png>

+Other commands:

+    !file (show all the files that were sent)
+    !left (show when a user left on their own accord)

 ## Miscellaneous Information

 * Edited messages are edited in the database.
 There is no record of its previous state (although there may be in the journal or other parts of what Skype stores ...)